MorganMart1n/RGUHack24/README.md

 **Core29 Hackathon Project**

-This project was developed for the **Core29 Hackathon**, where participants were challenged to complete one or more of the provided objectives.
+This project was developed for the **RGU Hackathon**, where participants were challenged to complete one or more of the provided objectives.
 Our team successfully covered **all three** objectives.

 We utilized the following technologies:
 **PHP**, **JavaScript**, **SQL**, **HTML**, and **CSS**.